codeabovelab/haven-platform/doc/security.md

 If you has 'ROLE_ADMIN' then obviously you can access to all methods, otherwise you can invoke only '/ui/api/users-current' and '/ui/api/roles/' to see own roles.

+Also you can access to 'POST /ui/api/users/{user}' only when `{user}` - equals with name of current user, ant then you may change all properties except roles (it may change only admin), name and tenant (it nobody can change).

 '/ui/api/users-current' and '/ui/api/users/{user}' give response like:

     {